co11in77/captcha_cracktcha/README.md

 # CRACKTCHA
 The reCAPTCHA implementation testing application.
+This is intended to be run as a web application and is purposefully insecure.

-Modify the config.php file in the tests folder to reflect your reCAPTCHA settings
+Modify the config.php file in the tests folder to reflect your reCAPTCHA settings.
+Add your reCAPTCHA public and secret keys into this file.

 Lessons are located in the "lesson" directory